Prateek1009/DS256_project/README.md

 - [Copyright and license](#Copyright-and-license)

 ### Introduction
 This repository contains the pipeline for Transfer Patterns Algorithm.
 Sweden's public transit network has been provided as a test case.
 The figure below shows the transit stop location.
 The pipleline uses Spark Streaming Platform to model realtime environment.One-To-Many rTBTR algorithm has been used for preprocessing transfer patterns.
+Project Report and slides can be found at [drive link](https://drive.google.com/drive/folders/1RTqx_MxcKetXWlTGYNWFrk46ZnpmRTks?usp=sharing)

 ![plot](sweden.jpg)